olshevski/compose-navigation-reimagined/docs/index.md

 A small and simple, yet fully fledged and customizable navigation library for [Jetpack Compose](https://developer.android.com/jetpack/compose):

-- Full **type-safety**
+- **Type-safe** and **model-driven**
-- State restoration
+- Built-in state restoration
 - Nested navigation with independent backstacks
-- Easy integration with [BottomNavigation](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#BottomNavigation(androidx.compose.ui.Modifier,androidx.compose.ui.graphics.Color,androidx.compose.ui.graphics.Color,androidx.compose.ui.unit.Dp,kotlin.Function1)) and [TabRow](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#TabRow(kotlin.Int,androidx.compose.ui.Modifier,androidx.compose.ui.graphics.Color,androidx.compose.ui.graphics.Color,kotlin.Function1,kotlin.Function0,kotlin.Function0))
-- Own lifecycle, saved state and view models for every backstack entry
+- Own Lifecycle, ViewModelStore and SavedStateRegistry for every backstack entry
 - Animated transitions
-- Navigation logic may be easily moved to the ViewModel layer
+- Dialog and bottom sheet navigation
+- Ability to define scopes for easy sharing of ViewModels
 - No builders, no obligatory superclasses for your composables

 ## Quick start